STRYK was invented by our founding engineer Brent Verdialez.

 Verdialez "couldn't even turn a doorknob, let alone punch something," he told the Army Times.
 But he persisted.

 While recovering at home, Verdialez coupled his Special Forces engineering background and his childhood experience training with wooden sparring dummies to develop what would eventually become the STRYK RXT-1.

 He built a workstation and began sketching, wiring, and developing the prototype.
 Verdialez studied computer programming when he wasn't tinkering in his garage on it.

 He experimented with foam arms and other attachments before he built the prototype of the RXT-1, a robotic sparring partner and boxing robot.

 He kept testing it, the angles, the speed, patterns, and combinations.

-Before long, the prototype would swivel, and he introduced motors to mimic the speed of a human punch.
+Before long, he introduced motors to the prototype to mimic the speed of a human punch.
 The rest is history.